goyoambrosio/goyoambrosio.github.io/_posts/2018-06-21-Preventing-DNS-Leaks-in-VPNs.md

 This script will be executed by `NetworkManager` every time there was a connection change checking if the vpn connection id contains a certain substring (your VPN name or a common substring for all your DNS leaks free VPNs - `MyVPN` in this example).
-If yes the DNS Domain is set for the new VPN connection and no DNS leaks any more.
+If you succeed, the DNS Domain is set for the new VPN connection and no DNS leaks any more.